 For men with urinary symptoms due to BPH, Marc Laniado advises men on lifestyle changes and medications.
 Where these are unsuccessful, he performs day-case procedures that alleviate urinary symptoms keeping ejaculation (UroLift, Rezum).
 Some men have unsuitable prostates and need a HoLEP (Holmium Laser Enucleation of the Prostate) or Aquablation, which can also preserve erections and ejaculation.
 Mr Laniado uses an en-bloc technique with early apical sphincter release and a Moses 2.0 holmium laser at the Princess Grace Hospital for best results.

 To help men have fewer side effects from radiotherapy, He does SpaceOAR/Barrigel insertions under local anaesthetic.

-Marc Laniado is the chairman of the prostate cancer multidisciplinary team at the HCA Princess Grace Hospital and prostate cancer lead at Wexham Park Hospital (Frimley Health).
-He trains other surgeons in the robotic prostatectomy in the European School at Royal Berkshire Hospital.
+Mr Laniado trains other surgeons in robotic prostatectomy in the European School at Royal Berkshire Hospital.
 He has driven the development of multiparametric MRI and MRI-targeted fusion biopsies of the prostate to diagnose men accurately.
 He started MRI-targeted biopsies in 2012 and does over two hundred MRI-targeted fusion biopsies a year.
 He introduced Retzius sparing prostatectomy at the end of 2016 as his preserved surgical technique as patients recover bladder control and erections faster than normal technique.
 He does about 100 Retzius-sparing prostatectomies a year.

 Mr Laniado grew up in North London and is married with two children.
 He enjoys windsurfing in Poole, tennis, running and walking his labradors in Windsor Great Park amongst other locations.